usama-codes/usama-codes/README.md

 ## Learning Goals

-- Dive deeper into the ocean of ML and DL (CNNs) 🌊
+- Dive deeper into the ocean of ML and DL 🌊
 - Have a deep interest in coding and algorithms, along with cybersecurity 🧙‍♂️

 ## Get in Touch